Which COVID-19 Vaccines Are Authorized for Children?

 Clinical trial and monitoring data on COVID-19 vaccination for children show that the benefits of getting vaccinated outweigh the risks.
 At this time, children 5 years and older are recommended to get the Pfizer COVID-19 vaccine.
 Ultimately, the choice to get vaccinated is a personal choice.

 If you decide to get your child vaccinated, Mira can help you find an appointment at a healthcare provider near you.
 If you are looking for more general medical care, Mira can help with that too!
-For as low as $25 per month, a membership with Mira can help you access affordable urgent care services, up to 80% off prescription drugs, and soon enough, virtual care appointments with a few easy clicks on your member health hub.
+Starting at an average of $25 per month, a membership with Mira can help you access affordable urgent care services, up to 80% off prescription drugs, and soon enough, virtual care appointments with a few easy clicks on your member health hub.